hyperledger/firefly/docs/overview/key_components/digital_assets.md

 ### Token API

-Tokens are such a fundamental construct, that they justify a standard API.
+Token standards have been evolving in the industry through standards like ERC-20/ERC-721, and the Web3 signing wallets and that support these.

-This has been evolving in the industry through standards like ERC-20/ERC-721, and Web3 signing wallets and that support these.
+Hyperledger FireFly bring this same standardization to the application tier.

-Supernodes bring this same standardization to applications.
 Providing APIs that work across token standards, and blockchain implementations, providing consistent and interoperable support.

 This means one application or set of back-end systems, can integrate with multiple blockchains, and different token implementations.